Grevy's zebra in exhibit

 Grevy's zebra in exhibit Endangered Status Graph - Endangered Endangered Status Graph - Endangered

-Female zebras have the longest gestation period of any member of the horse family, at 390 days.
-They leave their loose mare-offspring groupings to give birth in heavy brush, rejoining their temporary “herds” after several days.
+Grevy’s zebras tend to be solitary, although they may also live in temporary herds, especially during the dry season.
+Female zebras have a 13-month gestation period.
+They leave their loose groupings to give birth in heavy brush, rejoining the herd after several days.
 Foals are independent around nine months.

 Species Survival Plan logo